yamedvedya/camera_viewer/README.md

 Right now TangoTine (LM screens) and Vimba cameras are supported.

 Full instruction can be found here: https://confluence.desy.de/display/FSP23/Camera+viewer

-# Installation:
-To install run setup.sh

-The utility is written in Python3+PyQt5 and utilize scipy and numpy packdges.

-## Configuration @P23
-The utility is installed @hasep23web and @hasep23sdd.
-You can start it by executing "camera" in the terminal.
+Logs are stored in the ~/.petra_camera folder

+If you wnat logs to be printed in terminal windows add --log option

 # Add new camera:
-The camera configuration is stored in the config.xml
+The camera configuration is stored in the ~/.petra_camera folder

+By default the default.xml is loading

+If you want to force another config add -p or --profile option with file name

 ## This is example of minimum entry to add camera:
 ```xml